Experience the beauty of Africa from Nairobi to Zanzibar

 This is a participatory camping trip.
 You will be expected to set up and take down you own tent as well as assist with food preparation and cleaning.

 Some passengers on this trip will have been travelling together prior to the start of your trip.
+To see what you're missing out on check out our Gorillas, Game Parks & Beaches trip.

 1. A single supplement is available on this trip.
 Please speak to your booking agent for further information.